Capital Campaign Concludes! Thank you!

 We have the opportunity to create a more visible presence on Capitol Hill.

-With campaign support, FCNL will add a new Quaker Welcome Center to welcome more Friends to Capitol Hill, building on our legacy of witnessing for an Earth restored by creating a new green building.
+With campaign support, FCNL is adding a new Quaker Welcome Center to welcome more Friends to Capitol Hill, building on our legacy of witnessing for an Earth restored by creating a new green building.

 The Public Phase of the Capital Campaign

 After three years of a quiet phase, 2016 brought us into the public phase of FCNL's capital campaign.
-We set an ambitious event schedule—32 events in 25 states over 18 months—because we believe that members of our network will want to hear firsthand about what the capital campaign means to FCNL and the future of Quaker advocacy.
-These local events welcome everyone who wants to participate, and widen our network of supporters, local community leaders, and organizers.
+We set an ambitious event schedule—35 events in 24 states over 18 months—because we believed that members of our network would want to hear firsthand about what the capital campaign means to FCNL and the future of Quaker advocacy.
+These local events were intended to welcome everyone who wished to participate, and to widen our network of supporters, local community leaders, and organizers.